Wanderzest

 • In the same skillet, cook the onions until soft and translucent, about 4-5 minutes.
 Add the garlic and curry powder.
 Cook for another minute or until fragrant.

-• Pour the sauce over the brats and dust with curry powder.
+• Pour the sauce over the brats and dust with extra curry powder.
 Serve with French fries or crispy bread.

 Nutrition